-|Beyond being lots of fun and encourage imaginative and physical play, being friends with other kids and interacting with peers is an important building block for your preschooler’s social and emotional skills development.
-According to The University of Georgia’s Cooperative Extension Service, having frequent experiences with other children can help your child learn how to handle social interactions and challenging, but normal, situations, like being fair, share, take turns, set and respect limits, arrive at a compromise, and cooperate with others.
+According to The University of Georgia’s Cooperative Extension Service, having frequent experiences with other children can help your child learn how to handle social interactions and challenging, but normal, situations; like being fair, sharing, taking turns, setting and respecting limits, arriving at a compromise, and cooperating with others.

 Here are some of the recommendations made by the child psychologists authors of the book What to expect: The toddler years:

-• Teach your kid social skills.
-Children that are friendly, take turns, show kindness and tolerate frustration, tend to make friends easily.
+- Teach your kid social skills.
+Children that are friendly, take turns, show kindness, and tolerate frustration tend to make friends easily.
 Help your kid identify these behaviors and point them out when other’s do them.

 - Practice makes perfect.
 Children need to try out things by themselves in order to acquire new skills, so giving them the opportunity to practice making friends is essential.